tushar-sharma/tushar-sharma.github.io/_posts/2015-12-26-arch-linux.md

 # Step 2 : Plan your house

-Next step in our Lego design, require us to plan our house.
+Next step in our LEGO design, require us to plan our house.
 For Arch Linux, we need to prepare our system before installing Arch it.

 <p>After creating Arch Virtual Machine, you need to launch the machine.
 It splashes a bluish black screen with multiple options.
-I'll proceed with the first option which is load a 64 bits Arch Linux. </p>
+I'll proceed with the first option which loads a 64 bits Arch Linux. </p>

 <p>